ST MALO TO NICE CHALLENGE

 WHAT’S INCLUDED

-Airport Transfers • Ensuite accommodation in mainly 3* hotels, in shared ensuite rooms (single rooms are available and a supplement of £450 applies) • Buffet-style breakfasts every morning • 3-course evening meals every night with water, wine or beer and coffee • Snacks to keep you going during the day, such as bananas, crisps, nuts, cakes, fruit, chocolate, and quality energy gels and bars • Bottled water, as well as High5 Zero electrolyte tablets • Maps of the route for you to refer to as you ride and GPS files for you to upload to your device • Souvenir full-zip Gobik St Malo to Nice jersey
+Airport transfers • Accommodation in mainly 3* hotels, in shared ensuite rooms (single rooms are available and a supplement of £450 applies) • Buffet-style breakfasts every morning • 3-course evening meals every night, with water, wine, beer, soft drinks and coffee • Snacks to keep you going during the day, such as bananas, crisps, nuts, cakes, fruit and chocolate, plus quality energy gels and bars • Bottled water, as well as High5 Zero electrolyte tablets • Maps of the route for you to refer to as you ride • GPS files for you to upload to your device and follow during the day • High quality Gobik St Malo to Nice souvenir jersey